eno-sim/Bookings-Data-Analysis/README.md

 - Use this database to answer all questions.

 Questions:
-- Data Cleanup: List all country codes in the continent_map table that appear more than once, alphabetically.
+1) Data Cleanup: List all country codes in the continent_map table that appear more than once, alphabetically.
 Display "N/A" for countries with no code first.
-- GDP Growth: List the top 10 countries by year-over-year % GDP per capita growth from 2011 to 2012.
+2) GDP Growth: List the top 10 countries by year-over-year % GDP per capita growth from 2011 to 2012.
-- GDP Share Comparison: For 2012, compare the GDP per capita percentage share for North America, Europe, and the Rest of the World.
+3) GDP Share Comparison: For 2012, compare the GDP per capita percentage share for North America, Europe, and the Rest of the World.
-- Average GDP: Calculate the average GDP per capita for each continent from 2004 to 2012.
+4) Average GDP: Calculate the average GDP per capita for each continent from 2004 to 2012.
-- Median GDP: Calculate the median GDP per capita for each continent from 2004 to 2012.
+5) Median GDP: Calculate the median GDP per capita for each continent from 2004 to 2012.

+## Visualization Challenge
+This part assesses how you communicate your findings to stakeholders.
+### Instructions
+- Visualize the results from questions 3, 4, and 5 of the SQL Challenge.
+- You can use any tool like Excel, Google Sheets, or Jupyter notebooks.
+- Clearly label your datasets and provide the resulting file or links in the viz_challenge directory.